elusivecodes/FrostCore/README.md

 Find all elements with a specific tag.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object, and will default to the current context (document).
+- `tagName` is a string indicating the tag name to search for.

 ```
 const elements = core.findByTag(tagName);
 const descendents = core.findByTag(nodes, tagName);
 ```

 Find the first element with a specific tag.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object, and will default to the current context (document).
+- `tagName` is a string indicating the tag name to search for.

 ```
 const element = core.findOneByTag(tagName);